Health and Safety for working at height

 The emergency descent controls and systems are often specific to individual machines.
 The location of the machine operator’s manual needs to be identified in the emergency plan so that those people who are authorised to operate the ground and emergency controls can refer to it, if necessary, in the event of an emergency.

 Daily pre-use checks of your machine are part of your contractual agreement and play a vital part in protecting your workforce.
 Make sure hire machines and the sites they are stored on are secure, as vandalism can result in serious damage and accidents, incurring avoidable costs for your company.
-Find out more about the different protection covers Damage Waiver
+Find out more about the different protection covers Damage Waiver and All Risk page.

 Every machine undergoes a pre-delivery inspection before being released for hire from an AFI depot.